probmods/probmods2/chapters/inference-algorithms.md

 viz.hist(repeat(1000,function() {chain('c',50)}))
 ~~~~

 Notice that this chain converges much more quickly to the uniform distribution.
-Edit the code to confirm to yourself that the chain converges on the stationary distribution after a single step.
+(Edit the code to confirm to yourself that the chain converges to the stationary distribution after a single step.)
 The number of steps it takes for the distribution on states to reach the stable distribution (and hence lose traces of the starting state) is called the *burn-in time*.
 Thus, while we can use a Markov chain as a way to (approximately) sample from its stable distribution, the efficiency depends on burn-in time.
 While many Markov chains have the same stable distribution they can have very different burn-in times, and hence different efficiency.

-While state space in our examples above involved a finite number of states (4!), Markov chains can also be constructed over infinite state spaces.
+The state space in our examples above involved a small number of states, but Markov chains can also be constructed over infinite state spaces.
 Here's a chain over the integers:

 ~~~~
 var p = 0.7